 We started 23andMe to enable individuals to get access to their genetic information.
 Our DNA is a fascinating aspect of who we are, and we feel strongly that anyone who wants their genetic data should be able to get access to it.
 But we also started 23andMe to accomplish something that could impact all of us in a much greater way–to change the current research paradigm.

-The power of 23andMe is in the We.
+The power of 23andMe is in the We, people powering 23andMe research.
 All over the world we can see examples of individuals coming together to change society.
 Healthcare is a shining example of it: The Susan G. Komen Foundation, Livestrong and Team in Training are just a few examples of individuals who have come together to create change.

 We believe personalized medicine could and should become mainstream in the near term.
 Rather than using often out-dated diagnostic criteria, we believe doctors will be able to utilize new genetics-based methods to more accurately pinpoint a problem.
 Before taking a drug to treat these problems, patients should know if they are at risk of having an adverse reaction, or whether they should have a lower or higher dose.
 Medicines are definitely not one-size-fits-all, but unfortunately that’s predominantly how they’re prescribed.